CHANDAN-D-V/POWER-BI/PROJECT_1/README.md

 <img width="312" height="182" alt="image" src="https://github.com/user-attachments/assets/0f1ab2f3-dfbf-4a94-b08e-6ed82bee5439" />

-- Step 18 : The report was then published to Power BI Service.
+- Step 20 : The Dashboard report was created with the help of the above measures and then published to Power BI Service.

 # Publishing to Power-Bi-Service